rhdtownsend/gyre/docs/source/ref-guide/osc-equations/equilib-state.rst

 .. _equilib-state:

 Equilibrium State
 =================

-In a static equilibrium state the fluid velocity :math:`\vv` vanishes.
-The momentum equation then becomes the hydrostatic equilibrium equation
+In the absence of rotation and other large-scale flows, the equilibrium state of a star is static: :math:`\vv = 0.`  The momentum equation then reduces to the hydrostatic equilibrium equation

 .. math::